aiden3918/Rasterizer-3D/README.md

 2. Click "3DRasterizer.exe"
 3. Done!

+### Controls
+- W/A/S/D or arrow keys to rotate graph
+- "R" to reset graph to initial orientation
+- GUI should be self-explanatory

 *Copyright 2018 - 2024 OneLoneCoder.com

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: